 For a long time, I have been fascinated by the use of film, voice, and music to communicate science information in a storytelling manner.
-Science can sometimes be dense in jargon that will scare the non-science person away.
-Film has the power to convey ideas with visual stimuli and seduce the viewer with a storytelling narrative.
+Science can sometimes be so soaked in jargon that it will scare off the non-science person.
+Film has the power to convey ideas with visual stimuli and seduce the viewer’s mind with a storytelling narrative.
 Carl Sagan realized this and went on to create Cosmos, a 13 part science-storytelling series that influenced millions, including myself.

 About two years ago, I had created a simple small video based on pictures and myself doing a voice over to introduce NAGPRA in the latter part of the video for a North American archaeology course.
 This video-presentation was created out of my slight fear of public speaking.
-However, this is how I began to understand the mechanics of storytelling via digital media.
-These mental seeds kept germinating, leading me to search my University for applicable courses.
+However, this placed the seeds of understanding the mechanics of storytelling via digital media and its power to communicate information.
+These mental seeds kept germinating, leading me to search my current university for applicable courses.
 Sure enough, documentary filmmaking courses existed.

 Schnall turned out to be one of my most liked professors due to his authentic passion in teaching students.
 He went beyond the prescribed syllabus and dispensed real-world knowledge, answering every question with Zen-like wisdom.
 He even brought in his newly acquired circa $50,000 camera/lens kit to teach us the fundamentals of the actual hardware used in his productions and in the real-world.
 Show off